envp/gator_grease/README.md

 I've only tested this on Google Chrome for Windows (Version 52.0.2743.82 m), but it should work on all major browsers that support userscripts.

 ## Contribute!
-If you want to add some emojis or features to this, feel free to drop in a pull request.
+If you want to add some features to the scripts hosted, feel free to drop in a pull request.
 Bonus points if you have topic branches and legible code!

 ## License
 Standard MIT license.
 See LICENSE.md